-Fig. 10. (a) Simulated quality factor of inductors with different values for metal trace thickness, versus frequency. (b) Simulated and measured quality factor at 2.4 GHz versus thickness of metal traces.
+Fig. 10. (a) Simulated quality factor of inductors with different values for metal trace thickness versus frequency. (b) Simulated and measured quality factor at 2.4 GHz versus thickness of metal traces.
 The error bar for the measured data corresponds to the maximum and minimum values.

-V. APPLICATION OF HIGH Q-FACTOR INDUCTOR IN LAE RESONANT SWITCHES

-Large-area and flex-compatible inductors with high Q factor demonstrated in this work have the potential to bring the operation frequency of LAE circuits/systems into GHz regime, through resonant operation.
+V. APPLICATION OF HIGH Q-FACTOR INDUCTOR IN LAE RESONANT SWITCHES operation frequency of LAE circuits/systems into the GHz regime, through resonant operation.
 One example is the LAE resonant switch based on a TFT with high Q-factor inductor in parallel.
 This provides gate-controlled switchable impedance between source and drain for effective current regulation in the 2.4-GHz frequency band [5], [6].
-Through detailed analysis of the switch's measured OFF-state impedance, this section identifies that resistive loss in TFT, instead of that in the inductor, is the main limiting factor for switch performance and therefore the target for optimization towards further improvement.
+Through detailed analysis of the switch's measured OFF-state impedance, this section identifies that resistive loss in TFT, instead of that in the inductor, is the main limiting factor for switch performance and therefore the target for optimization toward further improvement.